NerveCoordinator/HTM_Playground/README.md

 I figured out how to use TM to predict addition.

-download both common.py and HTM_addition.py, then simply call it with `python3 HTM_addition.py`
+Download both common.py and HTM_addition.py, then simply call it with `python3 HTM_addition.py`